taybro23/AboveBoard_MS4/TESTING.md

 *Securely store user information in case an error occurs*
 -	User information is stored securely using Django.
 Only information provided is kept, but does not include passwords for security reasons

+# Resolved Issues

+## Migrations

+After I had deployed my project to Heroku, I was getting issues with my migrations not being pushed to Heroku correctly.
+I reset my migrations, but I didn't do this correctly the first time which lead to me needing to do it twice.

+To successfully reset my migrations, I deleted all previous migrations and the `db.sqlite3` file from GitPod.
+I then re-ran migrations on GitPod and Heroku, and this fixed the issue I was having.

 # Unresolved Issues

-I have been incredibly lucky during production and have not encountered many issues/bugs when creating this project.
-I do however have a few outstanding issues that I am yet to resolve.

-## Product reviews linked to product ratings.
+## Product reviews linked to product ratings

 I have implemented product reviews on my site, however I was unable to figure out a way to link these up to display as an average rating for the product the reviews are for.
 I attempted this by following tutorials but was unable to make this work.

-## Product Fixtures.
+## Product Fixtures

 As I wanted to display each shoe brand separately I created them as separate categories.
 This made some future developments rather difficult to navigate on my site as I essentially need to rebuild my fixtures, but did not want to edit them at a late stage in my project.
 -	Pagination :- This was not something I could implement on Products pages due to the set up of my fixtures.
 I followed a few tutorials (which successfully worked for my Help & Guidance section) but they were not successful on my product pages

-### Keep Shopping buttons.
+### Keep Shopping buttons

 I would like these buttons to take the user back by one page, but could not find a fix for this.